mdlpontual/12_CC-PP_Joke-Generator/README.txt

 This is a small portfolio project for the Codecademy Full-Stack Engineer course.

-The scope is to create a generator of random jokes using JavaScript!
+The objective is to create a generator of random jokes using JavaScript!